skedgo/fastgo-react-native/blog/blog.md

 As part of each routing request the user can tweak some parameters that the routing algorithm will consider at the moment of computing the best trip for the given A-to-B pairs and transport modes.
 For example, it is possible to change the preferred transfer time, which may extend or reduce the time the trip can use when switching between public transport.
 It is also possible to set the walking and cycling speed, to improve the accuracy of the computed results.
 There are also flags to enable some specific features, like the `wheelchair` flag that will try to compute a wheelchair friendly trip, including specific information when available; or `conc` that will use concession pricing when possible for computing public transport costs.

-Another possible parameter is what we call the `weighting preferences`, which is a set of four values, allowing the user to change the weights among price, environment impact, duration and convenience.
+Another possible parameter is what we call the *weighting preferences*, which is a set of four values, allowing the user to change the weights among price, environment impact, duration and convenience.
 The values range from 0.1 to 2 for each of them, meaning unimportant to very important, and the overal sum should not exceed `4`.
 For example, a `weighing preference` equals to (1.9, 1.9, 0.1, 0.1) means that the user cares most about the price and environmental impact of the trip, and almost nothing about the duration and convenience of the trip.

-Considering the values obtained in the response, each trip will include different costs, like calories (to burn), carbon (CO2 to use), hassle (inconvinience) and money (a null value doesn't mean it's free, but that we don't know its cost).
-The response will also include some URLs to save the trip or update it for realtime changes, which then leads us to the next section, how to update our trip.
+Considering the values obtained in the response, each trip will include different costs, like calories (to burn), carbon (CO2 to use), hassle (inconvenience) and money (a null value doesn't mean it's free, but that we don't know its cost).
+The response will also include some URLs to save the trip or update it for real-time changes, which then leads us to the next section, how to update our trip.

 ## Update Trip